aflores4838/engr3/README.md

 ### How it works
-Basically the way it supposed to work is that one servo would move the body piece to the direction where the keyis and its gonna click on it.
+Basically the way it supposed to work is that one servo would move the body piece to the direction where the key is and its gonna click on it.
 Then the other servo will move our little hand and hit the key.
 ### CODE
 ```python
 Code goes here